DeepDoge/knochi/README.md

 -   Follow system (client side only for now), show combine posts from people you follow an home page
 -   Search based on words in a post. (text content only), also have a prefix on the content type that indicates that its a string
 -   Ability to follow search results
 -   Somehow find out top daily, weekly, monthly yearly post.
-No trends, but tops, because trends die when while they are not suppose to die in favor of less popular but growing things
+No trends, because trends die while they are not suppose to die in favor of less popular but growing things
 -   etc.